 Various members of the public contact us for information on various issues.
 We liaise also with other organisations, the Gardai, Health Service Executive, Public Health Nurses and Social Workers.
 We will follow up on any queries a person might have.

 Our organisation feels strongly that we would like our older people to stay in their own homes for as long as possible with all the facilities provided to enable them to do so, if that is their wish.
 We are in touch also with other agencies working to support older people and it is important that we stay in touch with each other.

 In addition to our befriending role we make applications and install Socially Monitored Alarms.
 Our organisation feels that this service is important for our older people living alone as they may feel afraid and isolated.

 We have our annual Retreat, Summer and Christmas outings.
 We take older people out from their own homes, Nursing Homes and those that are long stay in Merlin Park Hospital.
-Galway Contact Bus and our volunteers will provide transport on the day.
-We are grateful also for the support from Ability West, the Garda Community section, Wheelchair Association, Red Cross and various other people who are always willing to help out.
+The Galway Contact bus and our volunteers provide transport on the day.
+We are grateful also for the support from Ability West, the Garda Community section, Red Cross and various other people who are always willing to help out.